Doctorate in Human and Organizational Learning / Executive Leadership Programs

 Executive Leadership Program (ELP)

-For students seeking an executive format degree, the cohort-based Executive Leadership Program (ELP) delivers classes one weekend per month at GW's Virginia Science and Technology Campus in Ashburn, VA.
-Of note, the ELP has a vital and active alumni network of nearly 800 senior leaders around the world, and the 29th annual cohort will start in June 2017.
+For students seeking an executive format for their graduate studies, the cohort-based Executive Leadership Program (ELP) delivers classes one weekend per month at GW's Virginia Science and Technology Campus in Ashburn, VA.
+Of note, the ELP has a vital and active alumni network of nearly 800 senior leaders around the world.

-For students seeking the Foggy Bottom Campus degree format, part-time or full-time study is available and the program delivers classes on weekday evenings on GW's main campus.
+For students seeking the traditional semester format for their graduate studies, part-time or full-time enrollment is available and the program delivers classes on weekday evenings on GW's main campus in Washington, DC.
 In addition to completing the required course work with their peers, students work with their academic advisor to create an individually designed program around their areas of interest.
 In the past 40 years, the program’s alumni have served in senior leadership positions around the world.